awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/lab1.md

 {{%expand "Click to reveal detailed instructions" %}}
 1. From the Jenkins home screen, click on the **Manage Jenkins** link on the left side menu, and then the **Configure System** link;
 2. Scroll all the way down to the bottom of the page and under the **Cloud** section, click on the **Add a new cloud button**, followed by the **Amazon SpotFleet** option;
-3. Under the Spot Fleet Configuration section, click on the **Add** button next to the AWS Crendentials [sic] dropdown, then click on the **Jenkins** option.
+3. Under the Spot Fleet Configuration section, click on the **Add** button next to the AWS Credentials [sic] dropdown, then click on the **Jenkins** option.
 This will pop up a new **Jenkins Credentials Provider: Jenkins** sub-form.
 Fill out the form as follows:
     1. Change the Kind to **AWS Credentials**;
     2. Change the Scope to **System (Jenkins and nodes only)** – you don’t want your builds to have access to these credentials!
     3. At the ID field, enter **SpotCICDWorkshopJenkins**;